AliChoukatli/CyberShield-SOC-Lab/Documentation/05-Sentinel-Setup.md

-# 05 - Log Analytics Workspace & Sentinel Integration:
+# 🔴 05 - Log Analytics Workspace & Sentinel Integration:

+## 📝 Introduction

+In this chapter, we will configure a comprehensive logging and monitoring environment in Azure using **Log Analytics Workspace (LAW)** and **Microsoft Sentinel**.
+The goal is to centralize logs from multiple sources, including Windows and Linux virtual machines, Microsoft Entra ID, storage accounts, and Key Vaults, and to enable advanced threat detection and analysis.

+By the end of this chapter, you will have:
+- Created a Log Analytics Workspace and integrated it with Microsoft Sentinel.
+- Configured Microsoft Defender for Cloud to collect security and operational data.
+- Set up Data Collection Rules (DCRs) for both Linux and Windows VMs.
+- Enabled Entra ID and Azure resource logs for centralized monitoring.
+- Prepared additional log sources via Storage Accounts and Key Vaults.

+This setup is the foundation for effective security monitoring, alerting, and incident response in a modern Azure environment.

+---

-## 5.1.
+## 🚀 5.1.
 Create Log Analytics Workspace

 1. Go to **Azure Portal** → *Log Analytics Workspaces* → **Create**.
 2. Enter a name (e.g., `LAW-CyberShield`) → **Review + Create**.

-## 5.2.
+## 🚀 5.2.
 Connect Microsoft Sentinel

 1. Go to **Microsoft Sentinel** → **Create**.
 2. Select your **Log Analytics Workspace**.